Senkua/prework-study-guide/README.md

 # Prework Study Guide Webpage

+##Description

-## A study guide for the works of coding! don't know where to start? this page has got you covered.
+ A study guide for the works of coding! don't know where to start? this page has got you covered.

 - The motivation of this project was to get into the mindset for coding and to learn the basics!
 - I built this project because I want to practice and learn web developement, and this is my first endeavor on that path!